hradec/docker_lizardfs_git/README.md

-docker_lizardfs_git
+# docker_lizardfs

 A Docker image running a easily configurable LizardFS on top of Arch Linux!

 You can use it to create a container for any of the servers (master, shadow, chunk, metalogger and cgi web), and also fully configure any of the servers options using environment variables.